Meet Our Multidisciplinary Heart Transplant Team

 - Dr. Edward Muir – Hematology and Oncology

 - Dr. Stephen Threlkeld – Infectious Disease

 Advanced Nurse Practitioners

 A transplant coordinator is a registered nurse specially trained to care for patients in different phases of the transplant process.
-A pre-transplant coordinator will be responsible for coordinating your transplant evaluation and time spent on the transplant waiting list.
-A post-transplant coordinator will monitor your progress in the hospital to provide follow-up care coordination and education once you are discharged.
+He or she coordinates your transplant evaluation and time spent on the heart transplant waiting list.
+A post-transplant coordinator monitors your progress in the hospital and provides follow-up care coordination and education once you are discharged..

 Ventricular Assist Device (VAD) Coordinators

 A VAD coordinator is a registered nurse specially trained to provide care for patients who receive a ventricular assist device.
 The VAD coordinator provides education about the device, monitors your progress in the hospital, and provides follow-up care coordination once you are discharged.